Sign In Forgot Password

 ENROLLMENT

-Religious School enrollment will start on July 1, 2022.
-Please enroll your child(ren) as soon as you are able and no later than August 25, 2022.
+Religious School enrollment will start on July 5, 2023.
+Please enroll your child(ren) as soon as you are able and no later than August 25, 2023.
 Knowing whom and how many students we can expect to welcome at school allows us to more easily and accurately plan for teachers, adequate instructional support systems, supplies, and curricular materials.
 Thank you for partnering with us so that we can be successful in achieving these aims.
-To enroll, click here.
+To enroll, return here for a link that will be active on July 5, 2023.

 SCHOLARSHIP INFO & APPLICATION

 We want every student in our congregation to feel welcomed and valued.
 We believe every student should have access to a Jewish education in our school.
 Please don’t let finances be a barrier to your participation.
-We have scholarship funds available through a generous gift from the Melvin & Zora Rashkis Charitable Trust.
-The deadline for applications in September 9.
-To apply for tuition assistance, click here.
+We have religious school scholarship funds available through a generous gift from the Melvin & Zora Rashkis Charitable Trust.
+The deadline for applications for the upcoming school year is September 10, 2023.
+To apply for tuition scholarships, APPLY HERE

 FIRST DAY OF SCHOOL